-- 20. The prohibition on torture and other cruel, inhuman or degrading treatment or punishment (ill-treatment) is absolute.
-The responsibility to eradicate torture and other ill-treatment applies in all circumstances and, as part of international customary law, to all States.
-This prohibition is incorporated into a number of international human rights instruments, including: - the Universal Declaration of Human Rights. - the International Covenant on Civil and Political Rights, - and most notably, the United Nations Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
+- 19. The prohibition on torture and other cruel, inhuman or degrading treatment or punishment (ill-treatment) is absolute.
+The responsibility to eradicate torture, illtreatment and the death-penalty applies in all circumstances and, as part of international customary law, to all States.
+This prohibition is incorporated into a number of worldwide documents and treaties, including: - the Universal Declaration of Human Rights12, - the International Covenant on Civil and Political Rights (ICCPR)13. - and most notably, the United Nations Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.14 - 20.
+It is also enunciated in a number of regional instruments including: - the European Convention for the Protection of Human Rights and Fundamental Freedoms15. - the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment16, - the African Charter on Human and Peoples' Rights17, - the American Convention on Human Rights18, and - the Charter of Fundamental Rights of the European Union.
+19